AVO proceedings involving children

 This chapter outlines:

-• The jurisdiction of the Children’s Court to make apprehended violence orders
+The jurisdiction of the Children’s Court to make apprehended violence orders (AVOs).

-• Considerations in relation to children that may arise in the course of AVO proceedings.
+Considerations in relation to children that may arise in AVO proceedings.

-All references to sections in this chapter are, unless otherwise stated, references to sections of the Crimes (Domestic and Personal Violence) Act 2007.
-References to PN 2/2012 are to Local Court Practice Note 2 of 2012, Domestic and Personal Violence Proceedings.
-See generally [22-000] Apprehended Violence Orders.
+All references to sections in this chapter are, unless otherwise stated, references to the Crimes (Domestic and Personal Violence) Act 2007 (the Act).
+References to PN 2/2012 are to Local Court Practice Note 2 of 2012 — Domestic and personal violence proceedings.

 [24-020] Jurisdiction of the Children’s Court

-The Children’s Court has jurisdiction to hear and determine an application for an apprehended violence order in the following circumstances:
+The Children’s Court has jurisdiction to hear and determine an application for an apprehended violence order (AVO) in various circumstances.

 Proceedings involving a child defendant

-Where a child under the age of 18 years is the defendant, the matter must be dealt with in the Children’s Court.
+Where the defendant is under 18 years of age at the time the application is made (including an application for variation or revocation), the matter must be dealt with in the Children’s Court: s 91(1)–(3).
 There is no statutory provision to allow applications involving an adult and child defendant to be heard together, despite the same subject matter and common witnesses.

 Power to make, vary or revoke AVO in care proceedings

-The court may also vary or revoke an order, but not if it is aware the defendant is subject to criminal proceedings relating to some or all of the circumstances giving rise to the order: s 40A(2), (3).
-Sections 48(3) and 72B (containing general restrictions on the making of variation and revocation applications) do not apply to orders under this section: s 40A(6).
+The court cannot make or vary an order if aware the defendant is subject to criminal proceedings relating to some or all of the circumstances that justify making the order: s 40A(3).

 standing in proceedings under s 40A is delegated under instrument by the Commissioner of Police to all police prosecutors.
-As the Secretary, FACS is a party in care proceedings, the legal representative employed or engaged by FACS in those proceedings will appear in any s 40A component of the proceedings.
+For DCJ, the legal representative employed or engaged by DCJ in those proceedings will generally appear in any s 40A component of the proceedings.

 [24-040] Considerations in proceedings involving children